ToVinhKhang/ToVinhKhang/README.md

 ## Business Analysis
 _• Have knowledge about Outsourcing and Agile-Scrum._
 <br />
-_• Gathering and analyzing customer requirements to make business processes/rules, then clarify requirements with the development team_
+_• Gathering and analyzing customer requirements to make business processes/rules, then clarify requirements with the development team._
 <br />
 _• Gain experience in providing SRS, Wireframes, Mockup, and User stories._
 <br />